dmstats(8) — Linux manual page

 A list of the histogram counts for the current statistics

-represents the number of I/Os with latency times falling
+resents the number of I/Os with latency times falling into

 hist_count_bounds